-With ice cream in hand, we continued on to check out the pool, main beach and a few of the restaurants and then stopped by the dive shop to collect our snorkel gear before heading back to the retreat (I love calling it that).
+Ice cream in hand, we continue on to check out the pool, main beach and a few of the restaurants.
+Then we stop by the dive shop to collect our snorkel gear before heading back to the retreat (I love calling it that).

-Since the island is tiny, this took all of about an hour so we spent the afternoon snorkeling and relaxing on our own little beach before changing to meet my PR contact, Tara, for sunset cocktails at “SIP” – the resort’s prime sunset spot.
+Since the island is tiny, this tour takes all of about an hour so we spend the afternoon snorkeling and relaxing on our own little beach.
+Later, we change to meet my PR contact, Tara, for sunset cocktails at “SIP” – the resort’s prime sunset spot.

 In signature W-style, you don’t sit in chairs at Sip; you lounge on daybeds as you sip your cocktail and watch the sun set over paradise.
 Absolute bliss.

-After sunset, I made plans with Tara to tour the resort’s Extreme WOW suite and get a peek at their other room type (Ocean Oasis Retreats) the next afternoon.
+After sunset, Tara suggests a tour of the resort’s Extreme WOW suite for tomorrow.
+Along with a peek at their other room type, an Ocean Oasis Retreats.

 Postcards from Paradise – Day 2

-The next day, it was time to get out on the water for a little kayaking.
+The next day, it’s time to get out on the water for a little kayaking.

-In my diligent pre-trip research, I’d discovered that the W had see-through kayaks!
+In my diligent pre-trip research, I discovered that the W has see-through kayaks!
 I mean, seriously, see-through kayaks…how cool is that?
-I’d never seen one before, but the hotel tweeted me pictures and I was dying to get out on the water in one.
+I’ve never seen one before so I’m dying to get out on the water and check it out.

-most all of the paddling while I snapped away with my camera (I’m going to make a photographer’s assistant out of her, yet.
-Ha!).
+most all of the paddling while I snap away with my camera (I’m going to make a photographer’s assistant out of her, yet!).

-It was so unique to be able to look directly through the kayak at the coral and fish below.
-I loved it!
+It’s so unique to be able to look directly through the kayak at the coral and fish below.
+We both loved it!

-After paddling around for a while, we spent the rest of the day lounging poolside and inspecting Sweet Spots for any offerings we may have missed.
+After paddling around for a while, we spend the rest of the day lounging poolside and inspecting Sweet Spots for any offerings we may have missed.

 Ocean Oasis Retreats

-Later, we met up with Tara for a suite tour.
+Later, we meet up with Tara for a suite tour.
 The Ocean Oasis Retreats make up about half of the resort’s 78 retreats and are all located directly over the water.

-They were almost exactly the same as our retreat, though a bit smaller, but it’s hard to beat an overwater bungalow for spectacular accommodation.
+They are almost exactly the same as our retreat, though a bit smaller, but it’s hard to beat an overwater bungalow for spectacular accommodation.
 (Especially for those planning a honeymoon!)

 Read More: Honeymoon Paradise in Tahiti

 The overwater retreats have direct access to the lagoon but aren’t at all near the beach.
-We actually loved that our retreat was right on the beach.
-Honestly, it would be hard to go wrong with either.
+We actually preferred that our retreat was right on the beach but, again, we’re not on a honeymoon!